 We get it: you’re busy.
 You’re practically a Professional Busy Person!
 After all, you managed to keep yourself occupied when there was literally nothing going on but binge-watching Tiger King, researching face mask patterns, and scrolling past a parade of sourdough loaves on social media.
 And, of course, we don’t need to lecture you about the benefits of meditation.
-You already know that mindfulness practice has been scientifically proven to relieve stress, reduce anxiety and depression, combat PTSD, alleviate chronic pain, prevent heart disease, boost your immunity, improve sleep, and even regulate your metabolism.
+You know that mindfulness practice has been shown to relieve everyday stress, improve sleep, and so much more.

 It’s just...well...you’re kind of bad at it?
 Every time you so much as think of sitting down for your daily meditation, your mind has already drifted.
 And the minute you try to focus your thoughts, you’re thinking about...burritos, maybe?
 And the fact that your left buttcheek has fallen asleep.
 Then you start to think about the fact that you’re thinking about your buttcheek and how bad you are at this—and BAM, you’ve given up on daily meditation.